-Parameter Eruption Class PDF type and ranges T (1 (1 1 Medium Weibull on [10 8 ;10 ^{8.7}] Total erupted volume (Kg ^a) Large Weibull on [10 ^{8.7} ;10 ^{8.9}] Duration of fallout Medium Uniform on [96;960] composed by pulse (hours) Large Uniform on [24;120] Maaa amadaa ada Medium $[3.00910^4; 1.510^6]$ Mass eruption rate (kg/s) Large $[6.94 x 10^4; 1.39 x 10^6]$ Tetal Caria Distribution and la Medium Eggoya 1732 Surtseyan eruption reference Total Grain Distribution modes (Φ- units) Large Grimsvötn 2004 eruption reference Medium 1300 Density of tephra particles (kg/m 3) Large 1200 T 1 6 Medium 80 Tephra mass fraction (%) Large Uniform on [5;10] Density of particles aggregates Aggregate 1: 250 (kg/m 3) both types Aggregate 2: 350 Diameter of particles aggregates 1 4 4 Aggregate 1: 100 $(\Phi-units)$ both types Aggregate 2: 250
+Parameter Eruption Class PDF type and ranges Total erupted volume Medium Weibull on [10 8 ;10 ^{8.7}] (Kg ^a) Large Weibull on [10 ^{8.7} ;10 ^{8.9}] Duration of fallout Medium Uniform on [96;960] composed by pulses (hours) Large Uniform on [24;120] Mass eruption rate Medium [3.00910 4 ;1.510 6] (kg/s) Large [6.94x10 4 ;1.39x10 6] Total Grain Distribution modes $(\Phi$ - units) Medium Large Eggoya 1732 Surtseyan eruption reference Grímsvötn 2004 eruption reference Density of tephra particles Medium 1300 (kg/m 3) Large 1200 Tephra mass fraction Medium 80 (%) Large Uniform on [5;10] Density of particles aggregates (kg/m 3) both types Aggregate 1: 250 Aggregate 2: 350 Diameter of particles aggregates $(\Phi-\text{ units})$ both types Aggregate 1: 100 Aggregate 2: 250

-The source term (vertical distribution of mass in the eruption column) is given by a Suzuki distribution (Suzuki et al., 1983) with the parameter A in the range 3 to 4.5 and $\lambda = 1$.

-- 4. Sample a time for the eruption start over a period of 21 years (1999-2020) considering the corresponding meteorological fields for the duration of the fallout phase, and associate this randomly to a combination of the volcanological parameters.
+- Sample a value for total erupted volume (or magnitude), duration of the fallout phase, column shape, and sphericity of tephra particles from their PDFs.
+The total erupted volume, expressed as DRE is computed uniformly within a range of values (108 -10^{8.9} m3).
+In a second step, we weight each total eruption volume based on the Weibull distribution function previously defined (Figure 2).
+In this way, the unlikely events are properly represented. - 2.
+Compute the mass fraction (%) associated with tephra fallout concerning the total erupted mass according to the available estimations from field data analysis.
+For the Medium eruptive class, the value of % is fixed to 0.8, whereas for the Large eruptive class is randomly sampled from [0.05, 0.10]. - 380 3.
+Compute the mass eruption rate and the column heights from total erupted volume sampled.
+The mass eruption rates ranges between 3.009×10^4 - 1.5×10^6 kg/s and 6.94×10^4 - 1.39×10^6 kg/s for Medium and Large eruptive sizes respectively.
+The source term (vertical distribution of mass in the eruption column) is given by a Suzuki distribution (Suzuki et al., 1983) with the parameter A in the range 3 to 4.5 and $\lambda = 1$. - 4.
+Sample a time for the eruption start over a period of 21 years (1999-2020) considering the corresponding meteorological fields for the duration of the fallout phase and associate this randomly to a combination of the volcanological parameters.
 For this, ECMWF ERA5 reanalysis meteorological data have been used associated with the date and duration of the eruption.
 Modify FALL3D's input file with both, meteo and newly sampled data values. - 5.
 Run FALL3D to obtain the tephra loading at different flight levels.
-Ganser terminal velocity model (Ganser, 1993) and the CMAQ model parameterization for horizontal diffusion (Folch et al., 2009) were used as part of model physics configuration. - 6.
-The outputs obtained from FALL3d are computed.
+Ganser terminal velocity model (Ganser, 1993) and the CMAQ model parameterization for horizontal diffusion (Folch et al., 2009) were used as part of model physics configuration. - 390

+6. The outputs obtained from FALL3d are computed.
 As a result, hazard and probabilistic maps describing the airborne ash concentration and time-persistence at different flight levels on a large-scale and high-resolution domain are obtained.

 Typical tephra particle densities and total grain size distributions were chosen consistent with previous values reported for Eggoya (1790) and Grimsvötn (2004) eruptions for Medium and Large classes respectively.
-The type of aggregates were also chosen consistent with previous values reported for similar Surtseyan and phreatomagmatic eruptions.
+The type of aggregates was also chosen consistent with previous values reported for similar Surtseyan and phreatomagmatic eruptions.

-375 Appendix C: Computational resource
+Appendix C: Computational resource